 Preface

-• 03/02/2023: Vulnerability discovery
+• 03/02/2023: Vulnerability discovery.

-• 15/05/2023: Expiration of grace period with VINCE and the day on which the vulnerability will be disclosed.
+• 15/05/2023: Grace period with VINCE expires, and the vulnerability disclosure day arrives.

 Background